Parenting with Trust

 Trustful parenting doesn’t equal absolute permissive parenting.
 Children in trusting families learn that people must abide by rules and that people have rights as they have certain rights.
 When parents act in this fashion, their children are likely to model this behaviour.
 Most parents do the best they can with the tools they have.

 Children in British Columbia do have rights.
 Some parents don’t know what those rights entail.
-Speaking to an experienced lawyer about children’s issues and how the law plays into children’s lives might help a client to understand the merits of doing what is best for his or her children.
-A lawyer family law lawyer has an arsenal of tools to help a parent in situations when the law comes into play like child custody or co-parenting plans.
+Speaking to an experienced family lawyer about children’s issues and how the law plays into children’s lives might help a client to understand the merits of doing what is best for his or her children.
+A family lawyer has an arsenal of tools to help a parent in situations when the law comes into play like child custody or co-parenting plans.